dntco43u/bdkqpr0x/README.md

 > Note: Configure to store oracle wallet and private key for ssh tunneling in `config` directory.
 And keep the in and out files in the `data` directory.

 ## Jenkins
 Shell script for pre build.
+Runs in a jenkins docker container.
 ```sh
 /data/jenkins/data/sh/pre_build.sh example
 #!/bin/bash